-If you're 51 or over or in a high-risk group, the CDC recommends you get no more than 1,500 milligrams of sodium each day.
-Too much sodium can raise your blood pressure and put you at higher risk for heart attack and stroke.
+If you're 51 or over or in a high-risk group, the American Heart Association recommends you watch how much sodium you get.
+If you're over 51, the recommended limit is 2,300 mg per day.
+And if you're in a high-risk group, make sure you get no more than 1,500 mg of sodium each day.
+Too much sodium can raise your blood pressure and put you at higher risk for a heart attack and stroke.
 The main culprits?
 Processed foods, such as frozen foods, snack foods, salad dressings, and lunch meats.
-Read labels carefully and look for "sodium free," low-salt, or no-salt alternatives.
+Read labels carefully and look for "sodium-free," low-salt, or no-salt alternatives.